LinuxInLondon/draft-documents/Code-of-Conduct_v3.md

 * We welcome responsible and varied forms of expression.
 * Not to be rude or disrespectful.

 #### If you experience abuse, harassment, discrimination, or feel unsafe, please let an organiser know.
-The matter will be dealt in the strictest of confidence.
+The matter will be dealt with in the strictest of confidence.

 #### Organisers responsibilities:
 Linuxing in London Meetup organisers are responsible for clarifying the standards of acceptable behaviour and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behaviour.